 Keep Watering Your Lawn

 One of the biggest mistakes Aussies make is thinking they don’t need to keep watering their lawn during the winter months.
-If you’ve got a cool season grass, make sure it’s getting a good deep drink once a week – taking into account any rainfall.
+If you’ve got a cool season grass, make sure it’s getting a good deep drink once a week – taking into account any rainfall (also check your area for any water restrictions that might apply).
 Frost doesn’t equal watering as it sits on the surface and much can evaporate before it can soak into the soil.
 It is best to water in the morning, which allows the lawn to dry off during the day and helps reduce diseases.

 Fertilising in winter, and should you?